MEET THE TRUSTEES

 OUR COLLECTION HUBS

-In addition to the main depot in North Yorkshire, PhysioNet has collection hubs located in Gloucestershire, Essex and Inverness .
+In addition to the main depot in North Yorkshire, PhysioNet has depots in Essex and Gloucestershire with collection hubs located in Inverness and the Isle of Man.
 Our charity has no paid volunteers, contractors or sub-contractors.

 Additionally, we work in partnership with other UK charities including Jubilee Outreach Yorkshire, Hope and Homes for Children, Jacob’s Well, Margaret Carey Foundation